 That request made its way to USM faculty members Drs.
 David and Bonnie Paul of Santa Barbara.
 In 2004, they brought the school’s spiritual psychology methods to the prison in the form of a workshop called Freedom to Choose.

-Grounded in a non-denominational study that focuses on the human need for respect and love, the workshops, which continue today under the couple’s nonprofit Freedom to Choose Foundation, are meant to teach participants com- munication skills to improve relationships with others and themselves, guidance on making more effective choices as well as help them learn healthy ways to deal with anger and other emotional issues.
+Grounded in a non-denominational study that focuses on the human need for respect and love, the workshops, which continue today under the couple’s nonprofit Freedom to Choose Project, are meant to teach participants communication skills to improve relationships with others and themselves, guidance on making more effective choices as well as help them learn healthy ways to deal with anger and other emotional issues.

-Because the workshops, that continue to be given twice a year at the prison, have helped many of those involved, the Pauls created the foundation, aimed at bringing this work to the community.
+Because the workshops, that continue to be given twice a year at the prison, have helped many of those involved, the Pauls incorporated The Freedom to Choose Project as a nonprofit, aimed at bringing this work to the community.